 5 Ex-Dividend Stocks With Buy Ratings

-NEW YORK ( TheStreet) -- The following stocks go ex-dividend Thursday, meaning an investor must purchase the shares Wednesday to qualify for the next dividend payment: ConAgra(CAG) , Eaton Vance (EV) , Scholastic(SCHL) , Tanger Factory Outlet (SKT) and Unum(UNM) .
+NEW YORK ( TheStreet) -- The following stocks go ex-dividend Thursday, meaning an investor must purchase the shares Wednesday to qualify for the next dividend payment: Apache(APA) , CVS Caremark (CVS) , Hormel Foods (HRL) , Washington Post (WPO) and Weight Watchers (WTW) .

 Each of the stocks received a buy rating from TheStreet Ratings .

-Rated "A (Buy)" by TheStreet Ratings : The company's third-quarter gross profit margin decreased from the previous year.
+Rated "B (Buy)" by TheStreet Ratings : The company's fourth-quarter gross profit margin was about the same as it was the previous year.

-ConAgra has weak liquidity.
-Its Quick Ratio is 0.71, which demonstrates a lack of ability to meet its short-term cash needs.
+Apache has weak liquidity.
+Its Quick Ratio is 0.68, which demonstrates a lack of ability to meet its short-term cash needs.

-In the third quarter, stockholders' net worth increased 8.77% from the prior year.
+In the fourth quarter, stockholders' net worth increased 18.93% from the prior year.

-Rated "B+ (Buy)" by TheStreet Ratings : The company's first-quarter gross profit margin was basically the same as the previous year.
+Rated "A (Buy)" by TheStreet Ratings : The company's fourth-quarter gross profit margin decreased from the previous year.